 - During the slaughter process, germs from an animal’s hide or organs can get into the final meat product

 - If germs contaminate surfaces used for food processing, pathogens can spread to foods that touch those surfaces

 - If refrigerated food is left on a loading dock for long time in warm weather, it may allow bacteria to grow

 - Fresh produce can be contaminated if it is loaded into a truck that was not cleaned after transporting animals or animal products

 Mishandling of food is common at multiple points in the food chain, from production to processing, distribution and preparation.
 Sometimes by the time a food causes illness, it has been mishandled in several areas along the food production chain.
 Once contamination occurs, further mishandling, such as undercooking can make a foodborne illness more likely.
 It is the responsibility for food companies and food handlers to prevent cases of food poisoning.

-If you or a loved one has suffered from a foodborne infection, and have questions about the legal remedies available to improve quality of life and medical care, contact The Lyon Firm (800) 513-2403.
+If you or a loved one has suffered from a foodborne infection, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer these critical questions.